miku/aiexp-25-6/README.md

 * [ ] try to tweak the prompt
 * [ ] use a lora vision to text tuned model
 * [ ] run evaluations again

+### Summary

+The captioning can add another layer for search, that can be accessed by a semantic search layer that can exploit similarity from query and captioning document.

+One essential drawback is the models dependence on pixels.
+It is hard to imagine a model, given a picture, could on its own research to access the right data or ask the right questions.

+It is bound by the data, here: an image.
+While it may help to improve search for sitations, "a women pilot standing on an airfield", it is debatable if an increase in recall is accompanied by a less valuable decrease in precision.

+There are some stranger queries that may be useful.
+Depictions of christianity may exhibit a broad, but limited number of personas, that are repeatedly seen in painting.
+It also may be that we already have all the metadata we need, it is just not that we have a search query that says, please return all pictures of Franciscus, etc.

 ## ArticleSegmentation (AS)